 Contactless position sensors are used in a variety of applications in race cars, including:

-• Steering sensors: Contactless position sensors are used to measure steering angle.
-This information is used by the engine control unit (ECU) to control traction control, anti-lock braking system (ABS), and other vehicle systems.
+- SAS Steering sensors: Contactless position sensors are used to measure steering angle.
+This information is used by the engine control unit (ECU) to control drive-by-wire systems.

-• Suspension sensors: Contactless position sensors are used to measure the position of the suspension components.
+- Suspension sensors: Contactless position sensors are used to measure the position of the chassis and suspension components.
 This information is used by the ECU to control the ride height and damping of the suspension.